 Every material in a building construction has a different R-value, and to work out a U-value, the R-values are added together, and then divided one by the result, so: U=1/ΣR

-As a quick way to compare the insulation properties of materials, the thermal conductivity is typically of more use than the R-Value as thickness is not a factor.
+As a quick way to compare the insulation properties of materials, the thermal conductivity is normally of more use than the R-Value as thickness is not a factor.

 U-Value